d0rianb/blogd/articles/how-this-blog-works.md

 *Markdown* has sevaral advantages compared to other markup language, or even plain text.
 First of all, it's a **simple language** to learn.
 The basics of the syntax consists in a [simple cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) that can be find everywhere on Internet.
 Moreover, *Markdown* it has the advantage of beeing pretty **straight forward** : it's easier to be focus on the content when there is no need to care about the styling.
 With a technical point of view, *Markdown* is simple to parse and thought to automaticaly style, which ensure a **visual coherence** between articles on the blog.
-This also can be an issue : when it comes to formatting *Markdown* doesn't provide as much freedom as HTML/CSS (even if HTML can be use in *Mardown* files - for safety reasons, HTML content in these blog articles won't be parsed).
+This also can be an issue : when it comes to formatting *Markdown* doesn't provide as much freedom as *HTML*/*CSS* (even if HTML can be use in *Mardown* files - for safety reasons, *HTML* content in these blog articles won't be parsed).

 So let's take a quick look of how the *Markdown* syntax works.